danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **5.2 Encrypted Credentials**

-This release refined the encryption concept, renaming it "credentials" rather than "secrets".
+This release refined the encryption concept, referring to it as [custom credentials](https://guides.rubyonrails.org/v5.2/security.html#custom-credentials) rather than "secrets".
 Another new file was introduced `config/credentials.yml.enc`, along with a `config/master.key` containing the key to encrypt and decrypt the credentials file.

 If you had previously migrated from `config/secrets.yml` to `config/secrets.yml.enc`, you would now migrate again to `config/credentials.yml.enc`.